-Intel has introduced its new product. the Intel Scalable I/O Virtualization or Intel Scalable IOV, which is the result of the company’s hardware-assisted approach to bring a solution for I/O virtualization.
+Intel has introduced its new product. the Intel Scalable I/O Virtualization or Intel Scalable IOV is the result of the company’s hardware-assisted approach to bringing a solution for I/O virtualization.

 Intel Scalable IOV also brings a new notion of composability.
 This enables the hardware to directly run frequent and performance-critical operations.
 At the same time, the software will be taking care of the complex control and complex operations.

 This makes way for simpler hardware designs and helps in its way to address issues regarding direct device management, like live migration, memory-overcommitment, and generational compatibility.